 Front-wheel drive is cheaper to buy and cheaper to run, but it doesn’t offer the peace of mind that an all-wheel drive system provides.
 AWD, on the other hand, is better in winter weather but costs more money, both upfront and throughout ownership.
 So which is better?

 As always, the answer depends, particularly with where you live.
 A buyer in Duluth, MN with regular and heavy snowfall would benefit more from an all-wheel drive vehicle than a buyer in Atlanta, GA.
 Generally, the demarcation point where all-wheel drive is not really needed lies along the southern edge of the snow belt.

 Yet that doesn’t mean you must buy AWD if you live in a place where snow and ice make a yearly appearance.
 If you live up north but really don’t find yourself ever leaving the pavement, a set of winter tires is an excellent alternative.
 In fact, a front-drive car with four winter tires will be better in most winter road conditions than an all-wheel drive car running a set of all-season tires.
 And if you live in an area that regularly has light snow, front-wheel drive will likely be sufficient.

 That said, those who live on dirt roads, mountainous areas, or other remote, terrain-challenged places will want the extra grip of all-wheel drive.
 There you’ll want all the grip you can get, and a set of snow tires on a FWD car might not cut it.

-More from iSeeCars.com:If you’re in the market for a car, you can search over 4 million new and used cars with iSeeCars’ award-winning car search engine that helps shoppers find the best car deals by providing key insights and valuable resources, like the iSeeCars VIN check report.
+More from iSeeCars.com:If you’re in the market for a car, you can search over 4 million new and used cars with iSeeCars’ award-winning car search engine that helps shoppers find the best car deals by providing key insights and valuable resources, like the iSeeCars VIN check report and Best Cars rankings.
 You can narrow down your search by selecting your drive type of choice, or you can compare vehicles across all drive types.